psevestre/openid-fapi/Financial_API_WD_001.md

 This document specifies the method of

 * applications to obtain the OAuth tokens in an appropriately secure manner for the financial data access;
-* application to utilize OpenID Connect to identify the cusotmer;
+* application to utilize OpenID Connect to identify the customer;
 * representing financial data in JSON format;
-* using the tokens to intract with the REST endpoints that provides financial data; and
+* using the tokens to interact with the REST endpoints that provides financial data; and
 * enabling users to control the security and privacy settings.

-This document is applicable to both commercial and investment banking account as well as insurance, and credit card accounts are to be considered.
+This document is applicable to both commercial and investment banking accounts as well as insurance, and credit card accounts are to be considered.

 ## 2. Normative references
 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applied.
 For undated references, the latest edition of the referenced document (including any amendments) applies.